Click here to listen to a reading of this blog:

 It seems I’ve been struck down with a cold.
-Since yesterday, I’ve had a blocked nose, heavy, achey body and sore throat, but I’ve just woken up to it being much worse.
-Time for a lazy weekend I think.
+Since yesterday, I’ve had a blocked nose, heavy, achy body and sore throat, but I’ve just woken up to it being much worse.
+Time for a lazy weekend I think!

-I used to be ill literally all the time.
-I didn’t go longer than a week after getting over one thing, without catching something else, before my diagnosis of hypothyroidism, and also when I was on Levothyroxine.
+I used to be ill literally all the time, after all, thyroid patients can be more prone to illness.
+In the past, I never seemed to go longer than a week after getting over one illness, without catching something else.
 It became a joke that I was ‘the sickly one’ among friends and work colleagues.

-Since changing to NDT mid-December 2015, this is the first time I’ve been unwell since, so seven months.
+Since changing to NDT medication however, in mid-December 2015, this is the first time I’ve been unwell since, so that’s seven months.
 Getting my thyroid levels optimal does seem to have helped my immune system.
 I’ve gone seven months without having any bug, virus, cold etc. which is impressive.
 Especially when you look at how often I used to be ill before.

-I also had a migraine attack yesterday, so had to leave work early.
-My head was hurting when I first woke up, but it got worse throughout the day and my vision started to become unfocused and I couldn’t concentrate on anything.
-But I got home and took some Imigran straight away which seemed to halt it in its tracks.
+I also had a migraine yesterday, so had to leave work early.
+My head was hurting when I first woke up, but it got worse throughout the day and my vision started to become unfocused, leaving me unable to concentrate on anything.
+But I got home and took some Sumatriptan straight away which seemed to halt it in its tracks.
 I hadn’t had a migraine since November 2015, so eight months, but I used to have one or two a month.

 I think I’m run down from doing a bit too much lately, compromising my immune system and tiring out my body, possibly causing the migraine attack and also me getting ill (catching a cold).

-One thing I do know is it’s time to rest.
+One thing I do know is that it’s time to rest.
 I finally have a weekend full of nothing.
-Yep, nothing planned.
-This is rare for me!
+Yes, nothing planned.
+Which is rare for me!

 Please remember that if you’re a thyroid patient living with poor mental health or lingering physical symptoms, that you don’t have to live this way.
 To address why you may still be feeling unwell (often despite being on thyroid medication too), please see this article and go through each suggestion, putting your thyroid jigsaw back together.